 2017 Count/Recount: Feminist Film and Video, Hirshhorn Museum and Sculpture Garden, Washington, D.C.

-2017 On The Horizon: Contemporary Cuban Art from the Jorge M. Pérez Art Collection, Pérez Art Museum Miami (PAMM), Organized by Tobias Ostrander, Miami, FL
+2017 On The Horizon: Contemporary Cuban Art from the Jorge M. Pérez Art Collection, Pérez Art Museum Miami, PAMM), Miami, FL, organized by Tobias Ostrander

 2017 Body Language: Figuration in Modern and Contemporary Art, Tucson Museum of Contemporary Art, AZ